 Crab Omelette Recipe for a Very Decadent Weekend Eggs Dish

 I love this Vietnamese inspired crab omelette recipe.
-I find the Japanese-style Kanitama-don or ‘egg fuyong’, where a crab meat omelette is served on top of rice, to be way too heavy and a waste of good crab meat — that is, of course, if the chef doesn’t use imitation crab sticks!
+I find the Japanese-style Kanitama-don, where a crab meat omelette is served on top of rice, to be too heavy and a waste of good crab meat — that is, of course, if the chef doesn’t use imitation crab sticks!

 The famous Bangkok style crab omelette served at Raan Jay Fai is not only notable for how expensive it is by Bangkok standards, but how well cooked it is.
-‘Sister Mole’, as the owner-cook is known locally, is amazing to watch on the woks — she alone fronts the burners — but I can think of better things to do than wrap this much fantastic crab meat in an almost rubbery casing.
+‘Sister Mole’, as the owner-cook is known locally, is amazing to watch on the woks — she alone fronts the burners — but I can think of better things to do than wrap that much fantastic crab meat in an eggy casing.

 Tips to Making this Crab Omelette Recipe